 Online Sublease Services.
 Commencing in 2015, we began providing sublease service through our rental services channel.
 We identify suitable properties and initially enter into lease agreements with property owners.
 The lease agreements allow us to sublease the properties.
 We have the obligation to make fixed rental payments to the property owner over the non-cancellable lease term regardless whether we subsequently sublease the leased properties.
 The property owner is not a party to, and therefore not entitled to, any rights or obligations under our sublease agreement.
-Sublease rental income is recorded as revenue from subleasing services and recognized on a gross basis as we are the principal to the sublease arrangements, as prescribed by ASC 605, "Revenue Recognition."
+Sublease rental income is recorded as revenue from subleasing services and recognized on a gross basis as we are the principal to the sublease arrangements.
 The sublease income is recognized on a straight-line basis over the lease term.